pascalkrautm/002---Audio-News-Podcast-Generator/README.md

             return keywords

 Following functions will ask the user fo his parameters used inside speech part.
 These parameters can be saved and automatically used for the next run.
-Please note that in the first run of the program there are no parameters for the system, so that the system works here with the parameters we preset, unless any information is given Parameters can be:
+Please note that in the first run of the program, there are no parameters for the system.
+Therefore, the system works with the parameters we have preset and unless any information is given, parameters can be:

 - Voice rate
 - Voice volume
-- Voice language ( at this moment only german and english )
+- Voice language ( at this moment only German and English )
 - Voice gender

-You will also find the questions for reading or saving in MP3 or PDF in this part
+You will also find the questions for reading or saving in mp3 or pdf in this part.

     @staticmethod
     def ask_parameters():